software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 13
 >
 > Plan the tasks for the fourth user story, "{{site.sprint_1_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 19 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 19 to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.